souparvo/lgc-challenge/README.md

 ## Running the DAG

 The Airflow DAG is not configured to be automatically scheduled, therefore it should be manually triggered.

-Adding tables  Configuring the `tables_to_process` Variable in the
+Configuring the `tables_to_process` key in the `lgc_vars` variable with the tables to be sent to redshift.